abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/alluxio-cobalt/integration-caching-and-performance.md

 val df2 = spark.read.text("alluxio:///demo/data.txt")
 ```

-This demonstrates the performance benefit of Alluxio.
+This shows the advantage of using Alluxio as a caching layer.

 ## Key concepts

-- Alluxio acts as a caching layer between compute and storage
+- Alluxio sits between compute and storage
-- Frequently accessed data is stored in memory
+- Frequently used data is cached in memory
 - Spark reads cached data instead of disk
+- This improves analytics performance significantly

 ## What you've learned and what's next